withr/withr.github.io/_posts/2014-11-12-get-access-to-raspberry-pi-without-screen.md

 sudo /etc/init.d/networking restart
 {% endhighlight %}

 now use *ifconfig* to check if device **wlan0** now has IP address, if yes, then your RPi has connected to internet already.
-You can use *ping* to test web connection, like:
+Restart RPi, and then you can use *ping* to test web connection, like:

 {% highlight sh %}
 ping www.google.com
 {% endhighlight %}

 ![]( /images/ifconfig_ip.jpg )

 Now, we can access the RPi via Ethernet cable and let RPi visit internet through USB WiFi adapter.
 Note, we can only access RPi via Ethernet cable because we added **ip=192.168.10.100** to **cmdline.txt** in the boot directory of RPi.
 Every time the RPi start, it sets its IP address as **192.168.10.100**.